lucas-mrq/Runner/README.md

 ## Testing tools
 The game starts easily.
 If the user wants to complicate the game quickly, he/she has the possibility to generate traps by pressing the "c" key or to generate eagles by pressing the "e" key.

+Caution: The game is slow until score 22 then after that it continuously generates enemies.

 <!-- CONTACT -->
 ## Contact